 Advanced Learning Loan

 Learners aged 19 and over and starting a further education course at level 3 (Advanced, Advanced Craft or Advanced Technical Study Programmes) or above may qualify for an Advanced Learning Loan.
 These loans help to pay the tuition fees charged.
-These are government loans, you can find out further information on the gov.uk website.
+These are government loans.
+You can find out further information on the website https://www.gov.uk/advanced-learner-loan.

 University & Higher Education Finance